How to

 Transparency is a long-term asset.
 Founders who are open, even when things go sideways, are more likely to retain investor support when it matters most.

-3. Align with the Right Investors
+3. Align with the Right Investors for Long-Term Trust

 Not every VC is a fit for every founder.
 One of the fastest ways to build trust?
 Find investors whose goals align with yours.